jeremyreeder/thesafehouse.info/tools.md

 I made this tool myself by adapting a big bad hand-pumped suction device.
 I do not manufacture this tool for sale.
-If you're a professional safe technician in need of such a tool, you can either make their own or buy the StrongArm Mini-Vac, which is similar.
+If you're a professional safe technician in need of such a tool, you can either make your own or buy the StrongArm Mini-Vac, which is similar.

 # Free Safe-lock Software